J-Wengler/NLP_Paper/manuscript.md

 ### Manual queries

-As a baseline, we evaluated our ability to identify GEO series relevant to a particular human-disease research topic using the GEO DataSets Advanced Search Builder "Advanced search" engine.
-We first use the advanced search option on GEO to input the exact queries we used from STARGEO.
-To maintain consistency with STARGEO, the results are limited to series and human genomic data.
-A summary file of all the results is downloaded and analyzed.
-To ensure equal comparision the results are filtered to only include those datasets that exist in STARGEO's corpus while excluding SuperSeries.
-Using the same technique for the STARGEO evaluation the top 1,10, and 100 articles are identified and compared against the relevant articles from STARGEO.
+[TODO: Please enter the date or an approximate date when you performed this.]As a baseline, we evaluated our ability to identify GEO Series relevant to a particular human-disease research topic using the GEO DataSets Advanced Search Builder.
+To maintain consistency with STARGEO, we entered the same keywords that we used in STARGEO and limited the results to GEO Series (but not SuperSeries) and human data.
+We also limited the search results to Series that were available in STARGEO's corpus at that time.
+The Advanced Search Builder sometimes expanded our query terms and mapped them to the MeSH terminology.
+For example, our search that used the terms "Family History" and "Breast Cancer" was expanded to "("medical history taking"[MeSH Terms] OR Family History[All Fields]) AND ("breast neoplasms"[MeSH Terms] OR Breast cancer[All Fields])."
+[TODO: Is this file in GitHub?
+If so, where?
+If not, please put it there and indicate the file name here.]XYZ is a summary file indicating where each of the STARGEO results was ranked within the Advanced Search Builder results.
+[TODO: Move this to Results.
+Or maybe you don't need it there if you already have this idea covered.]Using the same technique for the STARGEO evaluation the top 1,10, and 100 articles are identified and compared against the relevant articles from STARGEO.

 ### Keyphrase extraction